Sinn Féin MLA questioned over tweet

 Máirtín Ó Muilleoir questioned over McElduff Kingsmill tweet

-Sinn Fein MLA Máirtín Ó Muilleoir has been questioned by police about the tweeting of a controversial video clip.
+Sinn Féin MLA Máirtín Ó Muilleoir has been questioned by police about retweeting a controversial video clip.

-The tweet was posted by former West Tyrone MP Barry McElduff, who posed with a loaf of Kingsmill bread on his head.
+It was posted by former West Tyrone MP Barry McElduff, who posed with a loaf of Kingsmill bread on his head on the 42nd anniversary of the murder of 10 Protestants near Kingsmill village.

 A file will now be sent to the Public Prosecution Service.

-Máirtín Ó Muilleoir was heavily criticised by unionists and some of the victims' relatives for retweeting the video.
+Mr Ó Muilleoir was heavily criticised by unionists and some victims' relatives for retweeting the video.

-Mr McElduff was forced to resign as an MP in January after posting the video on the 42nd anniversary of the Kingsmills murders, in which 10 Protestant workmen were shot dead by the IRA.
+Mr McElduff was forced to resign as an MP in January after posting the video.

-In a statement to BBC News NI the police confirmed they were "investigating complaints about a video uploaded to social media on 6 January, have interviewed a 58-year-old man."
+In a statement to BBC News NI the Police Service of Northern Ireland (PSNI) confirmed that officers "investigating complaints about a video uploaded to social media on 6 January, have interviewed a 58-year-old man."

 Detective Chief Superintendent Tim Mairs said: "The man attended Musgrave police station voluntarily on 10th May 2018, by prior arrangement.